-- ◆ You can wait.
-Probably, if you wait, Windows will recognize that you've placed the QuickBooks CD into the CD or DVD drive and, after a short wait (even though it may seem like an eternity), Windows starts the process of installing the QuickBooks program. - ◆ You can manually force the installation of the QuickBooks program.
+- >> You can wait.
+If you wait, Windows probably will recognize that you've placed the QuickBooks CD in the CD or DVD drive, and after a short wait (even though it may seem like an eternity), Windows starts the process of installing the QuickBooks program. - >> You can manually force the installation of the QuickBooks program.
 Windows includes a tool that you can use to add or remove new programs (unsurprisingly named the Add/Remove Programs tool).
-I don't describe how this Control Panel tool works here, but you can refer to a book such as Windows 7 For Dummies or Windows Vista For Dummies, by Andy Rathbone (Wiley Publishing, Inc.), or Windows online Help to get this information.
-In a nutshell, you simply open the Control Panel window, click the Add/Remove Programs tool, and follow the on-screen instructions for telling Windows to install a program stored on the CD or DVD in the computer's CD or DVD drive.
+I don't describe how this Control Panel tool works here, but you can refer to a book such as Windows 10 For Dummies, by Andy Rathbone (John Wiley & Sons, Inc.), or Windows online Help to get this information.
+In a nutshell, you simply open the Control Panel window, click the Add/Remove Programs tool, and follow the onscreen instructions for telling Windows to install a program stored on the CD or DVD in the computer's CD or DVD drive.

-QuickBooks can work as a multi-user accounting system.
+QuickBooks can work as a multiuser accounting system.
 This means that several people can use QuickBooks.
 The QuickBooks data file - the repository of all the QuickBooks information - typically resides on a centrally available computer or server.
 People who want to work with the QuickBooks data file simply install the QuickBooks program on their computers and then use the program to access centrally located QuickBooks data files.
-This multi-user system isn't complicated to run; in fact, I talk about it quite a bit in Book VII, Chapter 2.
-Note that you need to own a separate copy of QuickBooks for each computer on which you install QuickBooks.
-You can also buy multi-user copies of QuickBooks that let you install the QuickBooks program on up to five computers (or on up to 30 computers if you're running QuickBooks Enterprise).
+This multiuser system isn't complicated to run; in fact, I talk about it quite a bit in Book 7, Chapter 1.

+You need to own a separate copy of QuickBooks for each computer on which you install QuickBooks.
+You can also buy multiuser copies of QuickBooks that let you install the QuickBooks program on up to 5 computers (or on up to 30 computers if you're running QuickBooks Enterprise Solutions).
 I mention this because you don't want to get involved in software piracy - which is a felony - as part of inadvertently setting up QuickBooks in the wrong way.
 The bottom line: You need a legal copy of QuickBooks for every machine on which you install QuickBooks.

-Dealing with the Pre-Interview Jitters
+Dealing with the Presetup Jitters

-After you install QuickBooks, you run an interview to set up QuickBooks for your firm's accounting.
-In the next sections, I explain what you need to do before you run the QuickBooks setup interview so that you work in an efficient manner.
-I also give you an overview of what you'll do as you go through the interview.
+After you install QuickBooks, you run an onscreen wizard to set up QuickBooks for your firm's accounting.
+Cleverly, this onscreen wizard is called QuickBooks Setup.
+In the next sections, I explain what you need to do before you use the QuickBooks Setup so that you work in an efficient manner.
+I also give you an overview of what you'll do as you go through the QuickBooks Setup.

-Preparing for the interview
+Preparing for setup

-In running the interview, you provide quite a bit of information to QuickBooks.
-As a practical matter, the EasyStep Interview and the post-interview cleanup (which I describe in this chapter and the next one) require that you have the following:
+In running QuickBooks Setup, you provide quite a bit of information to QuickBooks.
+As a practical matter, setup and postsetup cleanup (which I describe in this chapter and the next one) require that you have the following:

-- ♦ Accurate financial statements as of the conversion-to-QuickBooks date - Detailed records of your accounts payable, accounts receivable, inventory, and fixed assets - ◆ A complete or nearly complete list of employees, customers, vendors, and inventory items (if you buy and sell inventory)
+- >> Accurate financial statements as of the conversion-to-QuickBooks date - >> Detailed records of your accounts payable, accounts receivable, inventory, and fixed assets - A complete or nearly complete list of employees, customers, vendors, and inventory items (if you buy and sell inventory)

-You want to get all this stuff together before you start the EasyStep Interview because you are asked about this stuff as part of the interview.
-Don't try to scurry around, looking for a particular piece of data while you are running the interview; collect this data up front.
+You want to get all this stuff together before you start QuickBooks Setup because (depending on how you go about setting up QuickBooks) you may be asked about this stuff as part of the setup process.
+Don't try to scurry around looking for a particular piece of data while you're running the setup wizard; collect this data up front.
 Then stack all the necessary paperwork on your desk next to your computer.